 The Chrome Cranks: Ain’t No Lies in Blood Review

 What happens when a band that epitomizes that “’90s cool” reforms?
-Never mind that The Chrome Cranks are a direct influence on all your favorite garage-rock-explosion bands of the 2000s.
-Alongside bands like the Jon Spencer Blues Explosion, they had that cool guy swagger: kind of reckless, kind of dangerous, full of intrigue.
-After packing it up and calling it quits in the late ’90s, a few surprise reunion shows later the Cranks are back in action with a brand new record.
+Never mind that The Chrome Cranks directly influence all your favorite garage-rock-explosion bands of the 2000s.
+Alongside bands like the Jon Spencer Blues Explosion, they had that cool guy swagger: reckless, kind of dangerous, full of intrigue.
+After packing it up and calling it quits in the late ’90s, a few surprise reunion shows later, the Cranks are back in action with a brand new record.

-“I’m Trash” pretty much picks up where the band left things 15 years ago.
+“I’m Trash” picks up where the band left things 15 years ago.
 Descending riffs spiral around Bob Bert’s stomping backbeat, both led by Peter Aaron’s line “I’m trash / dead last.”
 “Rubber Rat” is a swaggering piece of noisy guitar jazz, while the fake out acoustic opening of “Star To Star” almost sounds like a Michael Gira parody—that is, before it erupt into a noise rock stomp.
 “Broken-Hearted King” is full of slide guitar and a strong midpoint to the record.
-Among the originals, a pair of covers sit near the end of the album.
-You might not even recognize them as covers, because the band so easily makes them their own.
+Among the originals, a pair of covers sit near the album’s end.
+You might not even recognize them as covers because the band easily makes them their own.
 “Black Garage Door” is a great version of 1980s Ohio punks The Libertines (not to be confused with the more recent British band), while the 10-minute closing take on The Byrds’ “Lover Of The Bayou” teeters on the brink of self-destruction.
-Every before its closing feedback makes us wonder where these guys have been all our lives.
+Even before its closing feedback it makes us wonder where these guys have been all our lives.

-I spent many years doubting band reunions, calling them as simple cash-ins that could never really recapture the magic of the past.
-With Ain’t No Lies In Blood, The Chrome Cranks prove this theory wrong yet again.
-Welcome back guys, we’ve missed you.
+I spent many years doubting band reunions, calling them simple cash-ins that could never really recapture the magic of the past.
+With Ain’t No Lies In Blood, The Chrome Cranks repeatedly prove this theory wrong.
+Welcome back, we’ve missed you.

 —Adam